mtxrii/Beep/README.md

 > "Programming?
 All you ever do on that laptop is boop beeps.
 Beeps bops and boops"
 >
 > Fine then.
-You wanna see a screen full of beeps boops?
+You wanna see a screen full of beep boops?

 # Beep
 A fun little novelty text encoder/decoder